remorses/youtube-video-upload/README.md

 # youtube-uploader

-Upload videos starting from a yaml file, for example having the yaml file configuration:
+Upload videos starting from a yaml file.

 ## Usage